 Andrée, who had the privilege of beginning her legal career as a law clerk to the Hon.
 Mr. Justice Frank Iacobucci of the Supreme Court of Canada, co-authored Nossaman’s model social infrastructure P3 legislation.

 City of Los Angeles, Los Angeles World Airports – Automated People Mover (APM).
 Key member of the legal team that advised on the Automated People Mover (APM) train system at the Los Angeles International Airport (LAX).
 The project reached commercial close on April 11, 2018 upon Los Angeles City Council’s unanimous approval of a $4.9 billion agreement with LAX Integrated Express Solutions, LLC (LINXS), owned by ACS Infrastructure Development, Balfour Beatty, Bombardier Transportation, Fluor and HOCHTIEF PPP Solutions.
 The project reached financial close on June 8, 2018.
 Private financing for the project is comprised of approximately (a) $1.2 billion in private activity bonds issued by the California Municipal Finance Authority on behalf of LINXS; (b) a $270 million construction period credit facility; and (c) an aggregate equity contribution of $103 million.
 The APM system will include six stations and up to 9 electric powered trains, each with four cars, in simultaneous operation.
 The APM trains will travel on an elevated 2.25-mile long guideway, easing access into and out of the second largest airport in the United States (LAX) and connecting travelers to LA Metro’s Crenshaw Light Rail Line, intermodal transportation facilities and a consolidated rental car center.
-LINXS will design, build and partially finance the APM system, and then operate and maintain the APM system over a 25 year period.
-LAWA’s APM, the first APM system to be procured through an availability payment P3 delivery model, received the Gold Award for Best Transit Project at P3 Bulletin’s P3 Awards 2018.
+LAWA’s APM is the first APM system to be procured through an availability payment P3 delivery model.
 Andrée’s services included leading the development and drafting of procurement and contract documents and advising the City in connection with commercial and financial close.
 The APM project earned several awards including Project Finance International’s Americas P3 Deal of the Year, IJ Global’s North American PPP Deal of the Year, National Council of Public-Private Partnerships’ Innovative Project of the Year, and P3 Bulletin’s Best Transit Project and Global P3 Project of the Year.

 The Regents of the University of California – UC Merced 2020 Campus Expansion Project.
 Key member of the legal team that advised the University on this high profile project to accommodate growth of the university system’s newest campus from the current 6,700 students to 10,000 students by 2020.
-The $1.3 billion project, procured as an availability payment-based P3, will add approximately 790,000 assignable square feet of new facilities, including student housing, administrative and research space, classrooms and recreational centers and associated infrastructure.
+The $1.3 billion project, procured as an availability payment-based P3, will add approximately 790,000 assignable square feet of new facilities, including student housing, administrative and research space, classrooms and recreational centers, and associated infrastructure.
 As the first university campus expansion in the United States to be undertaken using the P3 availability payment model, the closely watched project is expected to serve as a template for other colleges seeking to expand or rehabilitate their campuses.
 In August 2016, the project reached commercial and financial close with a Plenary-led consortium featuring Webcor Construction LP as its design-build contractor and Johnson Controls, Inc. as its lead operations and management contractor.
+The first two phases of the project were successfully delivered on time for the 2018 and 2019 academic years.
 Andrée’s services included drafting contract documents and advising on commercial terms and performance-based strategies.
-Project Finance International named the UC Merced 2020 Project the 2016 Americas P3 Deal of the Year and IJ Global honored it as the 2016 North American Social Infrastructure Deal of the Year.
+Project Finance International named the UC Merced 2020 Project the 2016 America's P3 Deal of the Year and IJ Global honored it as the 2016 North American Social Infrastructure Deal of the Year.

 San Francisco Bay Area Water Emergency Transportation Authority – Water Transportation System.
 Leader of the legal team that advised on the procurement of a construction management at risk (CM at risk) contract for a two-phase, $65 million FTA-funded project to expand and improve existing facilities at the downtown San Francisco Ferry Terminal.
 WETA will require the contractor to perform early construction work during the project’s first phase, and that services on the agency’s existing ferry routes remain fully operational during the project’s construction.
 Andrée’s services included advising WETA on its contracting approach (including phasing of the project’s construction work), drafting documents, and helping ensure compliance with the legal requirements applicable to this innovative type of contracting.